Sensitivity analysis of the perturbed utility stochastic traffic equilibrium: Introduction

+The corresponding perturbed utility traffic equilibrium model is developed in \cite{yao_perturbed_2024}, who develop a fast algorithm for computing the equilibrium assignment for large problems.
+The basis for this is a mathematical trick, due to \citet{beckmann1956studies}, which formulates the equilibrium as the solution to a convex optimization problem involving a certain potential function.
+We employ the same potential function in this paper.

-Sensitivity analysis of traffic equilibrium extends sensitivity analysis for route choice to the case where link costs are flow-dependent.
-It quantifies the rate of changes in \textit{equilibrium} traffic flows as a function of network parameters.
-A key application of traffic equilibrium sensitivity is to estimate the change in equilibrium flow patterns that follows a change in network parameters without having to completely re-solve the traffic equilibrium problems~\citep{tobin1988sensitivity, yang1997traffic, patriksson2003sensitivity}.
+We now discuss sensitivity analysis for traffic equilibrium.
+This quantifies the rates of change in \textit{equilibrium} traffic flows as a function of network parameters.

+A key application of traffic equilibrium sensitivity is simply to estimate the change in equilibrium flow patterns that follows a change in network parameters without having to completely re-solve the traffic equilibrium problem \citep{tobin1988sensitivity, yang1997traffic, patriksson2003sensitivity}.
+This, in turn, is important for the welfare analysis of transportation network interventions \citep{Small1992}.
-Similar to the route choice scenario, sensitivity analysis of traffic equilibrium can be carried out by (generalized) differentiation of the equilibrium link flows with respect to network parameters if certain differentiability conditions hold \citep{robinson1985implicit, robinson2006strong}.
-In general, if the equilibrium conditions are continuously differentiable in network parameters with invertible Jacobian, sensitivity can often be obtained through the implicit function theorem~\citep{clarke1990optimization}, as done in in~\cite{yang1997traffic,bell1999sensitivity,ying2001sensitivity,clark2002sensitivity}.
-However, as discussed in \cite{patriksson_sensitivity_2004}, the equilibrium condition might not be differentiable when some links have zero flows in equilibrium since the set of links with positive flow could change in a non-differentiable way as parameters vary.
-On the other hand, the equilibrium condition could be \textit{directionally differentiable} provided that the set of active link remains constant after changing the network parameters~\citep{ qiu1989sensitivity,kyparisis1990solution,patriksson_sensitivity_2004}.
-Although directional differentiability is more general and extends sensitivity analysis to the cases where classic differentiability is not applicable, it entails additional computational complexity~\citep{patriksson2003sensitivity,patriksson_sensitivity_2004,josefsson2007sensitivity}.

-In the context of deterministic user equilibrium (DUE), travelers are assumed to choose the minimum cost path, which means that certain links and paths might have zero flow.
-In addition, \textit{type-specific} (e.g., by origin-destination pairs, or vehicle classes) equilibrium link flows are not unique in general~\citep{sheffi1985urban}.
-Hence, as discussed above, DUE equilibrium link flows would not be differentiable without additional assumptions.
-To this end, \cite{tobin1988sensitivity,yang2007sensitivity, cho2000reduction,chung2014sensitivity} impose an additional strict complementarity assumption to retain differentiability: every link/path with minimum cost is used at equilibrium, and the analysis is performed for the restricted subnetwork. \cite{boyles2012bush,jafari2016improved} further improves the computational efficiency of sensitivity analysis of DUE models with bush-based subnetworks.

-On the other hand, ARUM-based stochastic user equilibrium (SUE) models~\citep[e.g.,][]{dial1971probabilistic,maher1997probit,bekhor2001stochastic, baillon2008markovian, kitthamkesorn2014unconstrained, oyama2022markovian} assign unique and strictly positive flows to each link (and path), making the set of active constraints the same regardless of any change to network parameters.
-Hence, ARUM SUE equilibrium flows satisfy the classic differentiability condition, for which the standard implicit function theorem can be applied to derive the sensitivity of traffic equilibrium~\citep[e.g.,][]{ying2005sensitivity,clark2006applications, yang2009sensitivity}.